Bridekirk

-Bridekirk is a village and civil parish in the Allerdale district in the county of Cumbria, England.
+Bridekirk is a village and civil parish in the Cumberland district in the county of Cumbria, England.
 It is around 2 mi north of the Derwent river and about the same distance from the nearest large town of Cockermouth just south of the river.
 Bridekirk is just outside the Lake District National Park (1 mi by road) and is not far from the Maryport and Carlisle Railway.

 Bridekirk ecclesiastical parish had in 1811 a population of 1552 persons.
 It has since been altered in area by the formation of separate parishes: